------------------------------

 sure to give you some fascinating insights.

-Develop greater sensitivity regarding race, ethnic origins, gender,
+Develop greater understanding regarding race, ethnic origins, gender,

 and class